gustwindjs/gustwind/documentation/node-compatibility-plan.md

 The next rendering-focused step is also now implemented:

 - `load-adapters/node.ts` provides a file-backed loader using Node APIs
+- the project now explicitly targets Node 24 for this compatibility path
+- non-erasable TypeScript syntax in the shared render path has been removed where Node 24 would otherwise reject it
-- the Node loader now bundles authored modules before import so local `.ts` files do not rely on raw Node `import()` support
+- the Node loader now relies on Node 24's built-in TypeScript execution for local `.ts` modules when their dependency graph stays local
-- the same loader resolves remote `http(s)` imports during bundling, which covers the Deno-style remote module pattern used in this repository
+- the same loader falls back to bundling only when a module graph reaches remote `http(s)` imports, which covers the Deno-style remote module pattern used in this repository
 - `gustwind-node/mod.ts` exports `initNodeRender(...)` for filesystem-backed rendering
 - `gustwind-node/mod.ts` now accepts Node plugin path references for initial plugins, not only pre-imported plugin modules
-- `gustwind-node/mod.mjs` provides a plain-Node bootstrap entrypoint that bundles the TypeScript render core before exposing the render API
 - `gustwind-node/mod_test.ts` now covers rendering through:
   - `renderers/htmlisp-renderer/mod.ts`
   - on-disk HTML components